 Which iPhone size is best for me?

-Below we’ve divided Apple’s iPhone range into three different size categories – large, medium, and small.
+Below we’ve divided Apple’s iPhone range into four different size categories – large, medium, small, and very small.
 For each you’ll find things to consider when choosing both a size and a specific phone.

 iPhone model